openSUSE/news-o-o/_posts/2020-12-16-alpha-images-of-opensuse-leap-153-ready.md

 Distro hoppers, hobbyists, users and tech enthusiasts can download the current builds and help test the releases at [software.opensuse.org/distributions/testing](https://software.opensuse.org/distributions/testing).

 Users of openSUSE Leap 15.1 have until January of 2021 before it reaches its End of Live and users need to update to Leap 15.2.
-The Public Availability of Leap 15.3 is scheduled to be released in July, 2021.
-Users of Leap 15.2 will need to update to the newer version within six months of the release of Leap 15.3.
+The Public Availability of Leap 15.3 is scheduled to be released in July, 2021, according to the releases [roadmap](https://en.opensuse.org/openSUSE:Roadmap) Users of Leap 15.2 will need to update to the newer version within six months of the release of Leap 15.3.